1solation/python-codespaces/README.md

 # Python development container base template

-Use this template to start a python project within a development container.
+Use this lightweight template to start a python project within a development container.
+Viewing in GitHub, select `Use this template` if creating a new repository.

 ## Features: